arngll/arnce-spec/n6drc-arnce.md

 purposes by the local regulatory authority, such as the FCC in the United States.
-Their presence in transmissions is often mandated by regulations, which works well for voice and constant-wave (CW or morse-code) modes, but hasn't worked well for amateur packet radio.
+Their presence in transmissions is often mandated by regulations, which works well for voice and constant-wave (CW or morse-code) modes, but their use in amateur packet radio has been awkward.

 AX.25, for example, imposes a
 hard 6-character limit on callsign length.
 The longest callsign that